 - Patients that meet trauma criteria must be expeditiously moved into the trauma system to maximize the likelihood of survival.
-(See Trauma Triage and Transport Decision Protocol 8.17.) - Minimize scene time to less than 10 minutes post-extrication. - On scene field measures should be limited to the initial assessment, rapid trauma assessment, BLS, CPR, manual stabilization of spine, and airway maneuvers.
+(See Trauma Triage and Transport Decision Protocol 8.18.) - Minimize scene time to less than 10 minutes post-extrication. - On scene field measures should be limited to the primary assessment, rapid trauma assessment, hemorrhage control, CPR, manual stabilization of spine, and airway maneuvers.